The Tragic Story of Seong Deok-Im: Royal Noble Consort Uibin Seong to King Jeongjo

 Where She Rests

-King Jeongo visited their tombs quite often and because of this, the path which he took to get there was named the Royal Procession Pass.
+King Jeongo visited their tombs quite often, and because of this, the path that he took to get there was named the Royal Procession Pass.
 It has been written that he even spent nights there.

 During the Joseon period, it was not common for a husband to write the stele.
-It typically was written by another woman of the family.
+It was typically written by another woman in the family.
 So the fact that King Jeongjo himself wrote out the inscription of the monument shows how much he loved his concubine, Uibin.
 On the tombstone, he inscribed:

 어제비문 Yesterday's Inscription